NextPr0gram/UrbanThreads-Team-project-7/pull_request-template.md

 ## Describe your changes

-## Upload a screen recording of feature/bugfix in action (only requred if you did anything realed to UI)
+## Upload a screen recording of feature/bugfix in action (only requred if you did anything related to UI)

 ## Checklist before requesting a review
 - [ ] I have tested my code, everything is working fine and I did not break anything.